acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Habit
 Fri, 05 Feb 2010 20:43:42

 <p>We are what we repeatedly do.
-Excellence, then, is not an act, it&rdquo;™s a habit. &mdash; Aristotle</p>
+Excellence, then, is not an act, it&rdquo;s a habit. &mdash; Aristotle</p>
 2010-02-05 15:43:42
 2010-02-05 20:43:42